 Don’t Annoy Judy Buenoano

-Judy met Bobby Joe Morris in 1971, and moved to Pensacola, Florida.
+Judy met boyfriend Bobby Joe Morris in 1973, and moved to Pensacola, Florida.
 She placed her son Michael Goodyear in foster care, because his academic and disciplinary problems annoyed her.

 Judy reportedly told Bobby, “The son of a bitch shouldn’t have come up here in the first place.
 He knew if he came up here he was gonna die.”

-Bobby Joe Morris went to to San Rafael Hospital after a sudden illness, on January 4, 1978.
-Unfortunately, the hospital could not diagnose his illness..
+On January 4, 1978 Bobby Joe Morris went to San Rafael Hospital after a sudden illness.
+Sadly, the hospital could not diagnose his illness.

 Just like Frank Rodriguez, the hospital released Bobby Joe Morris to his murderer.
-Morris survived for one week under Judy’s care, after his discharge.
+Following his discharge, Morris survived for one week under Judy’s care.
+He died on January 23, 1978.